-The doctoral program in Clinical Psychology at KCU is pleased to be able to offer Advanced Standing for students who have completed a master’s degree in psychology or a related field and have been accepted into the PsyD Program.
+The doctoral program in Clinical Psychology offers Advanced Standing for students who have completed a master’s degree in psychology or a related field and have been accepted into the PsyD program.
 There are, however, a number of requirements for the award of Advanced Standing.

-Advanced Standing allows the opportunity for students to graduate in four, rather than five years.
+Advanced Standing allows students to graduate in four, rather than five years.
 Because these students enter the program with an advanced degree and clinical experience, they are able to begin practicum in their first year.
 Students accepted into Advanced Standing will not be awarded a master’s degree from KCU and will only be eligible for some of the Geropsychology courses offered by the KCU Clinical Psychology doctoral program.

 KCU is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.